I2VControl: Disentangled and Unified Video Motion Synthesis Control: Abstract

 \section{Abstract}

-Video synthesis techniques are undergoing rapid progress, with controllability being a significant aspect of practical usability for end-users.
-Although text condition is an effective way to guide video synthesis, capturing the correct joint distribution between text descriptions and video motion remains a substantial challenge.
-In this paper, we present a disentangled and unified framework, namely \textbf{\papername}, that unifies multiple motion control tasks in image-to-video synthesis.
-Our approach partitions the video into individual motion units and represents each unit with disentangled control signals, which allows for various control types to be flexibly combined within our single system.
-Furthermore, our methodology seamlessly integrates as a plug-in for pre-trained models and remains agnostic to specific model architectures.
+Motion controllability is crucial in video synthesis.
+However, most previous methods are limited to single control types, and combining them often results in logical conflicts.
+In this paper, we propose a disentangled and unified framework, namely \textbf{I2VControl}, to overcome the logical conflicts.
+We rethink camera control, object dragging, and motion brush, reformulating all tasks into a consistent representation based on point trajectories, each managed by a dedicated formulation.
+Accordingly, we propose a spatial partitioning strategy, where each unit is assigned to a concomitant control category, enabling diverse control types to be dynamically orchestrated within a single synthesis pipeline without conflicts.
+Furthermore, we design an adapter structure that functions as a plug-in for pre-trained models and is agnostic to specific model architectures.
 We conduct extensive experiments, achieving excellent performance on various control tasks, and our method further facilitates user-driven creative combinations, enhancing innovation and creativity.
-The project page is: \href{https://wanquanf.github.io/I2VControl}{https://wanquanf.github.io/I2VControl}. \nonumfootnote{$\dagger$ Corresponding author}
+Project page: \href{https://wanquanf.github.io/I2VControl}{https://wanquanf.github.io/I2VControl}.